dymackenzie/wordbound/docs/Wordbound_Concept.md

-# 🌿 Garden of Words — Refined Roguelike Concept
+# 🌿 Wordbound — Refined Roguelike Concept

 ## ⚙️ Core Identity
 A roguelike typing action game about **clearing corruption and restoring balance**, where typing words is both **combat** and **creation**.
 The faster and more accurately you type, the more beauty you return to the world.